Accommodation in Jeddah

 Deposits are normally required and are around 10 percent of the annual rent.
 Electricity, water and Internet connection are normally extra, but minimal; service charges are normally included and full maintenance of the property is the responsibility of the compound.

 Tips for compound living in Jeddah

 A few last words of advice – get changes to the property done when negotiating the contract.

 Most properties are painted when the occupier changes, but fixtures and fittings can be worse for wear, and the start of the contract is the best time to get any changes made.

-It is difficult to think of this when all you want is a house, and this is the only one available and there is a list of 100 people behind you also wanting this house, but you need to be strong and objective.
-Once you’ve been offered housing, it’s unlikely the offer will be reneged.
+It is difficult to think of this when all one wants is a house, this is the only one available and there is a list of 100 people also wanting the house, but expats need to be strong and objective.
+Once a expat has been offered housing, it’s unlikely the offer will be reneged.